Adventures of a Taxi Driver

 Adventures of a Taxi Driver is a 1976 British sex comedy film directed by Stanley Long and starring Barry Evans, Judy Geeson and Adrienne Posta.
 It was written by Suzanne Mercer and Long.

 There are two sequels, Adventures of a Private Eye (1977) and Adventures of a Plumber's Mate (1978).

+Plot

+Fed up with living at home with his annoying mother, taxi driver Joe North moves in with his mate Tom and his girlfriend, a stripper with a pet snake.
+The film details his adventures with a waitress, another stripper, a wealthy housewife, his fiancée, a group of pretend-kidnappers, a prostitute, a female impersonator, and the police.